PHP Include And Post Exploitation

 1. Fingerprinting: to gather information on the web application and technologies in use.

-2. Detection and exploitation of PHP include vulnerabilities: in this part, you will learn how PHP include vulnerabilities work and how to exploit one to gain code execution.
+2. Detection and exploitation of PHP include vulnerabilities: in this part, you will learn how PHP include vulnerabilities work and how to exploit them to gain code execution.

 Fingerprinting

-The fingerprinting can be done using multiple tools.
-First by using a browser, it's possible to detect that the application is written in PHP.
+Fingerprinting can be done using multiple tools.
+First by just using a browser, it's possible to detect that the application is written in PHP.

 Inspecting HTTP headers

-A lot of information can be retrieve by connecting to the web application using netcat or telnet:
+A lot of information can be retrieved by connecting to the web application using netcat or telnet:

 $ telnet vulnerable 80